ldascenzo/pytheas/README.md

 docker pull ldascenzo/pytheas:latest
 ```

-## Usage info for Linux, Windows and Docker versions
+## Usage info for Linux, Windows, macOS and Docker versions
 ### Windows 10
 Using an *Anaconda Powershell Prompt*, navigate to the local pytheas directory.
 If for example the directory is in C:\Users\MainUser\pytheas the command will be
 `cd C:\Users\MainUser\pytheas`